OpenNebula/docs/source/management_and_operations/backups/operations.rst

 Reference: Scheduler Backup Attributes
 --------------------------------------------------------------------------------

-The schedule actions are in contol of the scheduler.
+The schedule actions are in control of the scheduler.
 You can tune the number of concurrent backup operations with the following parameters in ``/etc/one/sched.conf``

 +----------------------+----------------------------------------------------------------------------------------------+
 | Attribute            | Description                                                                                  |